Architects: Landmak Architecture

 From the architect: The owner of the apartment is a very young fashion designer, who loves to learn culture, has had the opportunity to experience the culture of many countries in the world.
 But in depths of her soul she is always haunted by the culture of Vietnam.
 The architect and designer share a common voice in the project of renovating this apartment in order to create a inspiring and stimulating living space which is imbued with the national culture of Vietnam but shows modern and simplified disposition.

-The original layout is arranged with 3 bedrooms and 2 toilets; however, the dining table area is very cramped.
+The original layout of Home Stage is arranged with 3 bedrooms and 2 toilets; however, the dining table area is very cramped.
 To add a bar and widen the dining room wider, we retracted the toilet wall by 40 cm.
 The kitchen is designed as a negative proof roof, high-reflective industrial wood (Acrilic paint) plus a kitchen’s lighting solution that makes it become a special space and look like a stage where the chef is just like a performer.

 The altar room cum common living space, reading space slightly separated by a CNC steel partition (it is made by a craftsman from the lacquer craft village in Thuong Tin – Hanoi to apply the coating layer) in order to gently distinguish the living room from worship space.
 It is hung on a wooden chair to sit like a sofa in the living room, while the steel partition also served as a backdrop to the piano and a highlight when observing from the alter room.